kalbfled/beachwood-hoa-public/membership_meeting.md

 ### Budget

-For years, our former contracted property manager stashed money in a "replacement fund" separate from the operating funds, and now the HOA has an excessive surplus.
-Most of the current board members did not know of the existence of this fund until March 2025.
+The HOA has an excessive surplus.
 Expect lower&mdash;possibly zero&mdash;dues in 2026 as we spend down this surplus.

 | Asset | Liability | Income | Expense | 9 June - 31 December 2025 ($) |
 |-|-|-|-|-|